 “Once, I even brought all my kids into the office to beg my boss for a raise!”
 G-Mah repeats, drumming on the table and completely ignoring my uncle.
 “He decided to lower my pay!”

-“Well, he told me he would give me a raise if I gave him a blowjob.”
+“Well, hun, he told me he would give me a raise if I gave him a blowjob.”

 I fall out of my chair upon hearing grandMother drop the word blowjob so casually in conversation.
-The floor is carpeted, at least, so I don’t bruise myself, and Mango comes over to start licking my right foot within seconds of the impact.
-I look up to see Uncle Bill is unphased; his concentration is evenly split, one half on his newspaper and one half on the bottle.
+The floor is carpet, at least, so I don’t bruise myself.
+Mango comes over and starts licking my right foot within seconds of the impact.
+I look up at an unphased Uncle Bill; his concentration is evenly split, one half on his newspaper and one half on the bottle.

-“Oh get up hunny bun, be a man,” G-Mah growls whilst sipping her homemade hard seltzer through the plastic straw she grips in her arthritic hands, the bends and curves in her bony, Caucasian fingers resembling terrific white claws.
+“Oh get up honeybun, be a man,” G-Mah growls whilst sipping her homemade hard seltzer through the plastic straw she grips in her arthritic hands, the bends and curves in her bony Caucasian fingers resembling terrific white claws.
 “Everybody knows what a blowjob is.
 Look, I said no, but I do regret it.
-If I had said yes, I could have bit the asshole’s little friend right off!”
+If I had said yes, I could have bit that dusty asshole’s little friend right off!”

-grandMother, ditching the limp straw, downs the rest of her hard seltzer in a single gulp, then slams the container down on the table.
+grandMother, ditching the limp straw now, downs the rest of her hard seltzer in a single hard gulp, then slams the bottle unto the table.
 Another!

-By the time I exit the Turnpike I get buck-deer’d with an eight-dollar toll, which in hindsight isn’t all that expensive.
-But I’m a few hours into this grueling drive at this point; my back is aching, I’ve eaten through all my food, my ears are ringing, and every little thing, every tiny extra variable that gets introduced into this malfunctioning equation is driving me functionally mad.
-And I haven’t even left New Jersey yet, hah!
+When I’m ready to drift off the Turnpike I get buck-deer’d with an eight-dollar toll, which in hindsight isn’t all that expensive.
+But, I’m hours into this grueling drive at this point; my back is aching, I’ve eaten through all my food, my ears are ringing, and every little thing, every tiny extra variable that gets introduced into this malfunctioning equation I’ve got going on here is driving me functionally mad.
+And I haven’t even left New Jersey yet, GAAHHH!

-I see on my GPS that the end of the state is coming up and Bessy’s gas tank is down to a couple gallons, so I make the decision to fuel up a little early.
-Shortly after I make this decision, the Universe offers me an opportunity: I see signs for a rest stop with a gas station coming up in less than a mile.
-I pull into the driveway, bobbing and weaving between semi-trucks and cars that were obviously parked by blind humans who lost their hands & feet fighting whoever’s currently topping the United States Government’s bad guy list, and get my gas tank filled for me for the last time until I get home.
+I see on my GPS that the end of the state is coming up.
+Bessy’s gas tank is down to a few gallons, so I make the decision to fill it back up.
+Shortly after this, the Universe offers me the perfect opportunity: I see signs for a rest stop with a gas station coming up in a half mile.
+I pull into the driveway, bobbing and weaving between semi-trucks and cars that were obviously parked by blind humans who lost their hands and feet fighting whoever’s currently topping the United States Government’s bad guy list, and get my gas tank filled for me for what will likely be the last time until I get home.

-“Ah-hem,” G-Mah ah-hems, her arms folded tight.
-I look up from my softback and catch her leering back and forth between me and her seltzer bottle, which is now so empty there aren’t even droplets of notseltzer sticking to the sides.
+“Ah-hem,” G-Mah ah-hems, arms folded tight.
+I look up from my book and catch her leering back and forth between me and her seltzer bottle which is now so empty there aren’t even drops sticking to the sides.
 I look at Uncle Bill (he avoids all eye contact) then back at G-Mah.
 She still hasn’t blinked.